keskival/FAS-Simulator/README.md

 It contains several pre-configured scripts for different kinds of production runs, named: `run*.py`

+See Python dependencies from `dependencies.txt`.
+For plotting things you need Octave and epstool.

 Example: Running a simple simulation with a simulated wear and tear fault:
 `./run_easy_with_wear_and_tear_fault.py`